 Multiplicity photography is a technique where you make your subject appear more than once in the same frame by taking multiple photos of a scene with your subject in different locations and then work with these images as layers when post-processing.
 These images look like they are difficult to achieve, but are in fact quite easy to do if you have an idea, workflow ready and get the shots done right.
 This tutorial from Expert Photography shows you how to make a multiplicity photograph starting from the photoshoot right through to the final post-processing steps.

 DIY photography is a cheap way to creative photography where you can simply use a lot of the tools and things lying around your house or even buy some material and accessories for less than a dollar online or at a store.
 These photo hacks do not require one to be an expert, but are easy and involve some research and planning so you can come up with some brilliant images that look like they were created using expensive accessories.
-Here is a tutorial from Shotkit that has about 118 camera and photography hacks that you can use for creative or trick photography.
+Here is a tutorial from Shotkit that has about 118 camera and photography hacks that you can use for creative photography.